Learn about the Medicaid 1115 Transformation Waiver Renewal.

-Managed Care — A health care delivery system with the aim of controlling costs, which relies on a primary care physician who acts as a gatekeeper through whom the patient goes to obtain other health services such as specialty medical care, surgery, or physical therapy.
-Models of managed care include the health maintenance organization (HMO) and the primary care case management (PCCM) models.
+Managed Care — A health care delivery system with the aim of controlling costs.
+In this system, patients go to their primary care physician to obtain other health services such as specialty medical care, surgery or physical therapy.
+Managed care includes the health maintenance organization (HMO) model.

 Manual Voucher Transaction — A paper-based debit transaction completed by the food retailer when the automated Electronic Benefit Transfer (EBT) system is down or unavailable.
-A transaction may also be pre-authorized via telephone.
+A transaction may also be pre-authorized by phone.

-Marketplace — The governmental entity that makes qualified health plans available to qualified individuals and/or qualified employers.
+Marketplace — The governmental entity that makes qualified health plans available to qualified people, qualified employers or both.
 The Marketplace in Texas is operated by the U.S. Department of Health and Human Services.
 The Marketplace is also known as the Exchange, Health Insurance Marketplace, and Federally Facilitated Marketplace (FFM).

 Marriage — A legally or formally recognized union between two people.
 A same-sex marriage that occurred before June 26, 2015, is considered valid effective June 26, 2015.
 A same-sex marriage that occurred on or after June 26, 2015, is considered valid on the date it occurred.

-Meal delivery services — A non-profit establishment approved by Food and Nutrition Services (FNS) that prepares and delivers meals to elderly persons or persons who are housebound, have a physical handicap, or otherwise have a disability that prevents the person from adequately preparing all their meals.
+Meal delivery services — A non-profit establishment approved by Food and Nutrition Services (FNS) that prepares and delivers meals to elderly people or people who are housebound, have a physical handicap, or otherwise have a disability that prevents the person from adequately preparing all their meals.

 Medicaid — A state and federal cooperative program authorized under Title XIX of the Social Security Act (United States Code [U.S.C.], Title 42, §1396 et seq.) and Texas Human Resources Code, Title 2, Subtitle C, Chapter 32, that pays for certain medical and health care costs for people who qualify.
 Medicaid is also known as the medical assistance program.